The YVR Art Foundation currently administers four programs:

 YVR Art Foundation Youth Art Scholarships

 In collaboration with corporate, foundation and individual donors, YVR Art Foundation offers up to seven art scholarships annually to BC and Yukon First Nations youth (age 16-26) who wish to develop their artistic potential.
 The scholarship award enables artists to study at a formal art institution or work with a mentor over a one-year period.
 The scholarship recipients are selected through a juried process and each award is for $5,000.

 The scholarship award is not just a cheque: it’s a year-long adventure.
 At the end of the scholarship year, the recipients are brought to Vancouver, given a tour of the YVR Art Collection, and are invited along with their families to an official awards reception.
-The following day, after a complimentary stay at the Fairmont Vancouver Airport Hotel, winners tour a variety of galleries, museums, and artist studios before returning home.
+The following day, after a complimentary hotel stay, winners tour a variety of galleries, museums, and artist studios before returning home.
 The scholarship award provides recipients with inspiration, contacts, exposure to the art community, and ongoing support, not only during the award year, but in the years to come.

 In addition, youth scholarship recipients exhibit their completed art work at YVR for one year, so that their work is seen by millions of local and international passengers.

 YVR Art Foundation Mid-Career Artist Scholarships

 In collaboration with corporate, foundation and individual donors, YVR Art Foundation offers up to three annual scholarship awards for BC and Yukon First Nations artists who are at the next stage of establishing themselves as artists.
 This scholarship is for mid-career artists, age 27 and older, who wish to take their work to a new level or extend it to a new area.
 The scholarship award can be to assist the artist to study with a master artist, pursue a special project or attend a formal institution of learning over a one-year period.
 Mid-career scholarship recipients may also exhibit their art project at YVR for one year.
 The mid-career scholarship recipients are selected through a juried process and each award is for $5,000.

 YVR Art Foundation Masterpiece Study Program Grants